LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsection{Hardware Opportunities}

-We now review the LSM improvements proposed for new hardware, including large memory, SSD/NVM, multi-core, and direct I/O. A general paradigm of these improvements is to modify the basic design of LSM-trees to fully exploit the unique features provided by the target hardware platform to achieve better performance.
+We now review the LSM-tree improvements proposed for different hardware platforms, including large memory, multi-core, SSD/NVM, and native storage.
+A general paradigm of these improvements is to modify the basic design of LSM-trees to fully exploit the unique features provided by the target hardware platform to achieve better performance.